elgw/watershed_cuts/README.md

 reveals that watershed cuts are as fast as advertised.
 Also much faster than methods typically in use.
-In the table below it is compared to the watershed implementation in MATLAB R2020b, and the one in scikit-image.
+In the table below it is compared to the watershed implementation in MATLAB R2020b, and the one in scikit-image [^3].
 Exactly the same image was used when comparing MATLAB to this implementation.
 For scikit-image similar, but not identical, images were used (see **python/benchmark_scikit-image.py**).